contaware/shell-docs-notes/README.md

 ```

 - `action`:
-  - a `-` as an action resets each given signal to its default action.
+  - A hyphen as an action resets each given signal to its default action.
-  - a function as an action is called for the given signals.
+  - A function as an action is called for the given signals.
-  - commands as an action are executed for the given signals:
+  - Commands as an action are executed for the given signals:
     1. If the commands are placed in double-quotes all expansions will happen when the trap is defined.
     2. If the commands are placed in single-quotes all expansions will happen when the trap is executed.

 - `signals` (space separated):
-  - `INT` (2) sent when the user presses `Ctrl+C`.
+  - `INT` (2) sent when the user presses `Ctrl+C`
   - `TERM` (15) default kill signal (sent when you call `kill`).
-  - `HUP` (1) hang up is sent when a user disconnects from the terminal, it has about the same harshness as `TERM`.
+  - `HUP` (1) hang up is sent when a user disconnects from the terminal, it has about the same harshness as `TERM`
   - `QUIT` (3) harshest of the ignorable signals.
   - `EXIT` (0) sent when the script exits at the end or with the exit command.
   - `KILL` (9) signal **cannot** be handled with a trap.